Different Forex Trading Sessions Explained

-Forex markets are being opened around the clock and while technically they are being opened only five days in a trading week, in reality, what happens over the weekend matters for the Monday’s opening as well.
-Therefore, we can safely say that this is 24/7 market and attention should be paid to each and every detail that can influence currency pairs quotations: technical and fundamental analysis, geopolitical factors, elections, natural cataclysms, etc.
+Forex markets are open around the clock, and while technically they are open only 5 days in a trading week, in reality, what happens over the weekend matters for the Monday’s opening as well.
+Therefore, we can safely say that this is a 24/7 market, and attention should be paid to each and every detail that can influence quotations on currency pairs: technical and fundamental analysis, geopolitical factors, elections, natural cataclysms, etc.

-Financial transactions are being cleared based on a specific system that the whole world is respecting.
-This is why there is a world’s reserve currency in place, namely the US dollar, and all transactions are being cleared in dollars in the end.
-For example, one person from Europe cannot buy a house in Japan and pay with Euros for it.
-The process is the following: the person’s bank will buy US dollars with the Euros equivalent to pay for the house, and with those US dollars the JPY’s needed for the transaction will be bought.
-The process of converting regional currencies into one another using the world’s reserve currency is called clearing and there are different clearing places and times in the world.
-By far, the most important financial center in the world is London, with the City clearing billions and billions of dollars in financial transactions each and every day.
-It is being followed by New York and then after Asian financial centers like Singapore, Hong Kong, Shanghai, etc. Based on this classification, there are three trading sessions that should be taking into account when trading financial markets.
+Financial transactions are cleared based on a specific system that the whole world respects.
+This is why there is a world reserve currency in place, namely the US dollar, and all transactions are cleared in dollars in the end.
+For example, one person from Europe cannot buy a house in Japan and pay with Euro for it.
+The process works as follows: The person’s bank will buy US dollars with the Euro equivalent to pay for the house, and with those US dollars the JPY needed for the transaction will be bought.
+The process of converting regional currencies into one another using the world’s reserve currency is called clearing, and there are different clearing places and times in the world.
+By far the most important financial centre in the world is London, with the City clearing billions and billions of dollars in financial transactions each and every day.
+It is followed by New York, and then Asian financial centres such as Singapore, Hong Kong, Shanghai, etc. Based on this classification, there are three trading sessions that should be taken into account when trading financial markets.

 Forex Trading Sessions and Their Characteristics

-There are three trading sessions in each and every trading day and their order go as the sun goes: The Asian, London, and the New York session.
-It doesn’t mean though that this is the order of their importance.
-By far the London session is key, New York follows and the Asian session is the last one when it comes to the importance of the Forex market.
+There are three trading sessions on each and every trading day, and their order follows the sun: The Asian, London, and the New York sessions.
+It doesn’t mean, though, that this is the order of their importance.
+The London session is by far the most important, followed by New York, and then the Asian session is the last one when it comes to the importance of the different Forex markets.

 RECOMMENDED FOREX BROKERS